About the program

 - Reduction in drug use

-- Funds raised by Summit For Someone helped provide life-changing wilderness mentoring expedition to teens from youth agencies across the country.
+- Funds raised by Summit For Someone help provide transformative wilderness mentoring expeditions to teens from youth agencies across the country.

 - Denver, CO